inotia00/revanced-documentation/docs/revancify.md

 - Read [this document](https://github.com/inotia00/revanced-documentation/blob/main/docs/information-about-patches.md) for information on patches you may want to include or exclude.
 Otherwise, just click the `Recommended` button.

 > [!IMPORTANT]
 > For ROOT YouTube / YouTube Music installations, the `GmsCore support` patch must be excluded.
-For non-ROOT installation, the patch must be included.
+For non-ROOT installations, the patch must be included.

 <img src="https://github.com/inotia00/revanced-documentation/blob/main/images/revancify_2.png" alt="revancify_2" width="400"/>